Remember, quilting is your hobby – it should not stress you out.

 After making a few quilts, I became intrigued by a technique I saw on TV.
 The concept was to quilt the quilt in small sections and then join the sections with sashing strips to cover the raw edges.
 I was hooked and began researching the many ways this technique was achieved.
 It is often referred to as “quilt-as-you-go” or “reversible” quilting.
 After participating in a number of block-of-the-month programs, I decided to design a setting for my completed blocks that would make use of the quilt-as-you-go technique.
 When I showed the ladies at the quilt shop, they insisted I create and teach a class, and my “Finish Your Block-of-the Month” class was born.
 It continues to be my most popular class, and the success of that class has led me to design other quilts based on the technique.

-When not quilting or teaching, I enjoy time with my husband Shawn, our three children Eric, Stephanie and Connor, our grandson Malcolm and our two cats Sophie and Chuck Norris.
-We live in Elk Grove, California, and I work full-time for the County of Sacramento as a computer geek.
+When not quilting or teaching, I enjoy time with my husband Shawn, our three children Eric, Stephanie and Connor, our grandkids Malcolm and Gwen, and our two cats Sophie and Chuck Norris.
+We live in Worley, Idaho, and I recently retired from the County of Sacramento where I spent 23 years as a computer geek.